The following chart is the latest data on how much barristers in the UK earn.

 At the top end, 2 per cent of barristers take home over £1m per year, while nearly 12 per cent earn less than £30,000.

-The reason for the discrepancy in salaries is largely due to barristers’ differing areas of practice.
-While even junior barristers at top commercial chambers can earn in excess of £70,000, their counterparts at criminal and family sets can make £20,000 or less at the start of their careers – before deductions for chambers’ rent, clerks’ fees, tax and VAT, travel costs, insurance, and compulsory CPD programmes.
+The reason for the discrepancy in income is largely due to barristers’ differing areas of practice.
+While even the most junior barristers at most successful commercial chambers can earn in excess of £70,000 and the top commercial QCs can command huge fees, their counterparts at criminal and family sets can make £20,000 or less at the start of their careers – and that is before deductions for chambers’ rent, clerks’ fees, tax and VAT, travel costs, insurance, and compulsory CPD programmes.

 While certain sectors of the press paint a picture of barristers as fat cats, in most cases this is a long way from the reality.
 The attrition rate at the criminal bar has been rising in recent years as juniors have failed to make enough money to live on.